Propriétaire opérateur ou propriétaire dirigeant : quelle est la meilleure option pour vous ?

 Conclusion

-Choosing between being an owner operator or owner manager depends on many factors, including your skills, goals, business size and available resources.
-By understanding the pros and cons of each role, you can make an informed decision that best fits your situation and career ambitions.
-Whether you choose to become directly involved in operations or take a more strategic role, the important thing is to have an effective management structure in place to ensure the success of your business.
+Choosing between being an owner-operator or an owner-manager depends on many factors, including your skills, goals, business size, and available resources.
+By understanding the pros and cons of each role, you can make an informed decision that best suits your situation and career ambitions.
+Whether you choose to be directly involved in operations or play a more strategic role, the important thing is to establish an effective management structure to ensure the success of your business.